leeluolee/stateman/docs/API-en.md

 ### stateman.go

-nav to specified state, very similar with [stateman.nav](#nav). but `stateman.go` use stateName instead of url to navigating.
+nav to particular state, very similar with [stateman.nav](#nav). but `stateman.go` use stateName instead of url to navigating.

 __Usage__